AMWA-TV/maj/README.md

 # Media Authoring with Java API (MAJ)

-The MAJ API (pronounced *madge*) is a pure Java API for creating, reading, manipulating and writing MXF (SMPTE 0377), [AAF](http://www.amwa.tv/projects/MS-01.shtml) structured storage and Reg-XML (SMPTE 2001) files.
+The MAJ API (pronounced *madge*) is a pure Java API for creating, reading, manipulating and writing MXF (SMPTE ST 377), [AAF](http://www.amwa.tv/projects/MS-01.shtml) structured storage and Reg-XML (SMPTE ST 2001) files.
 MXF files are commonly used are a container for professional media file formats and AAF is supported by a number of professional video editing packages.
 MXF and Reg-XML are used as part of the [Interoperable Mastering Format](http://www.imfforum.com/IMF_Forum/index.html) suite of specifications.

 As well as supporting the published metadata dictionaries for AAF and MXF, MAJ includes mechanisms that support extension namespaces and the auto-generation of Java code from Reg-XML meta-dictionaries.